-This is our guide to the best historic pubs to enjoy a drink.
-More than one of these pubs lay claim to being the oldest pub in London, and all of them have a bit of local legend thrown in for good measure.
+This is our guide to the best historic pubs in which to enjoy a drink.
+More than one of these pubs lays claim to being the oldest pub in London, and all of them have a bit of local legend thrown in for good measure.
 Cheers!

 The Spaniards Inn

 Historic The Spaniards Inn in Hampstead boasts an impressive literary heritage, featuring in Dickens’ The Pickwick Papers and in Dracula by Bram Stoker.
 While not the oldest pub in London, the building has been around since 1585.
 This romantic pub also inspired Keats’ Ode to a Nightingale, which was written in its beautiful garden.
 Relax on the big beer terrace on a summer’s day, or get cosy by the roaring fire on cold winter evenings.

 Lamb & Flag

 Charles Dickens’ old favourite the Lamb & Flag in Covent Garden dates back to 1772, and it's seen all kinds of people passing through its doors.
 In the early 19th century, this traditional London pub was popular for brutal bare-knuckle fighting, which earned it the name of “The Bucket of Blood”.
 Today, the old charm survives in a friendlier setting, together with excellent real ale and jazz nights on the first Sunday of the month.

 Head to Wapping, on the north bank of the Thames, to find what is thought to be London’s oldest riverside pub, the Prospect of Whitby.
 Dating back to 1520, the pub was a meeting place for sailors, thieves, smugglers and pirates, as well as being Samuel Pepys’ favourite watering hole.
 Try some great cask ales at the old pewter-top bar and enjoy spectacular views of the river from the terrace.